triggermesh/knative-lambda-runtime/README.md

 To combine the runtime with your source, the examples below produce a new Docker image each time.
 While these images can be considered temporary, builds must be pushed to a Docker registry in order for Kubernetes to be able to pull.
+By default `tm` uses [Knative Local Registry](https://github.com/triggermesh/knative-local-registry)
-In the `tm` commands below we use [Knative Local Registry](https://github.com/triggermesh/knative-local-registry) so that builds can run without registry authentication.
+- equivalent to adding `--registry-host knative.registry.svc.cluster.local` to the commands below - so that builds can run without registry authentication.
 To use your own registry, replace `--registry-host` with secrets according to [tm docs](https://github.com/triggermesh/tm#docker-registry).